hass09an/CapturePacketLab/README.md

 Capture Packet Lab
 <h2>Description</h2>
 Successfully completed a hands-on project using Wireshark to capture and analyze network traffic.
-Gained practical experience in configuring Wireshark on Linux, capturing live packets, and applying display and conditional filters to isolate specific protocols (TCP, UDP, HTTP) and IP traffic.
+Gained practical experience in configuring Wireshark on Linux, capturing live packets, and applying display and conditional filters to isolate specific protocols (TCP, HTTP, HTTPS) and IP traffic.
 Developed a foundational understanding of network communication, troubleshooting, and security analysis.
 This project enhanced my ability to monitor network performance, identify anomalies, and apply best practices in network security and traffic management.
 <br />